 Vanpools make getting to work quick and fun.
 A vanpool is a group of up to fifteen people who commute to and from work together in a van.
 Vanpools work best for people that live at least twenty miles away from their workplace and have a consistent work schedule.
-You can form a new vanpool today through Enterprise Rideshare, or CalVans, and receive monthly subsidies!
+You can form a new vanpool today through Commute with Enterprise, or CalVans, and receive monthly subsidies!
 See below, or contact Dibs at 800-52-SHARE for more information.

 Stanislaus County and Merced County Vanpool Subsidies